Early voting kicks off in NYC's mayoral primary election this weekend

-It was far less heated than the first time the candidates met.
+It was far less heated than the first time the candidates met, though the hot topic was still on increasing crime in the city.

-They went back and forth on crime which is increasing in New York City.

-Each candidate shared their theories on why they are the best person to tackle the problem.

 Adams insists he lives in Brooklyn, even spending nights in Borough Hall during the pandemic last year.

-We are down to the wire in this race with only one debate left.
+One debate remains before voters head to the polls, and with ranked choice voting in place, it's anyone's guess who will come out on top.

-Meantime, the former counsel to Mayor Bill de Blasio has leap-frogged into second place in the latest poll in the race for New York mayor, and she's taking aim at frontrunner Eric Adams.
+Attorney and activist Maya Wiley, former counsel to de Blasio, has leap-frogged into second place and continues to take aim at Adams.

-On Thursday afternoon, Maya Wiley called herself the clear progressive in the race for mayor.

-And a new poll revealed her surging into second place behind Eric Adams after endorsements like the one Saturday from Alexandria Ocasio-Cortez.
+But on Friday, the leading progressive candidate faced significant blowback after suggesting she might try to take guns away from cops.

+When the topic was raised, all the other candidates said no. But when pressed several times, Wiley said she's not prepared to make that decision in a debate.

 ALSO READ | NYC elections: What is ranked-choice voting?